stfc/PSyclone/doc/claw.rst

 ------------------------

-A key concept in PSyclone is the application of transformations to the generated PSy layer.
-These are supplied by the user in the form of a Python script which makes use of the various Transformation classes implemented in PSyclone.
-These transformations affect only the PSy layer - any user-supplied kernels (written in Fortran) are treated as 'black-boxes' and are left untouched.
+A key concept in PSyclone is the application of transformations to the PSy layer before the associated Fortran code is actually generated.
+These transformations are supplied by the user in the form of a Python script which makes use of the various Transformation classes implemented in PSyclone to modify the Abstract Syntax Tree (AST) of the PSy layer.
+Any user-supplied kernels (written in Fortran) are treated as 'black-boxes' and are left untouched during this process.
 In order to modify the kernels themselves, the user-supplied script must invoke CLAW.

-This may be done through the ``claw`` module supplied with PSyclone, e.g.:
+In contrast to PSyclone's native transformations which operate on the PSy AST, CLAW operates on Fortran source code.
+In this case this will be one or more of the kernels called from the PSy layer.
+PSyclone already has the location of these kernels since the meta-data they contain must be parsed.
+This location information must now also be passed to the transformation script in case it wishes to modify the kernels.

+Rather than re-name any transformed kernels, PSyclone instead creates them in a user-specified location.
+This information must be passed to PSyclone when it is invoked from the command line.
+An example script that uses CLAW to transform kernels might look like:

 ::
-    # Parse the file containing the algorithm specification
-    _, invokeInfo = parse("dynamo.F90", api=api)

-    # Create the PSy-layer object using the invokeInfo
-    psy = PSyFactory(api).create(invokeInfo)

-    # Get the schedule associated with the required invoke
+    def trans(psy, kernel_search_path, out_dir):

-    invoke = psy.invokes.get('invoke_0_v3_kernel_type')
+        invoke = psy.invokes.invoke_list[0]
         schedule = invoke.schedule

-    # Create an OpenMPLoop-transformation
+        # Get an OpenMPLoop-transformation
+        from psyclone.transformations import OMPParallelLoopTrans
-    ol = t.get_trans_name('OMPParallelLoopTrans')
+        ol = OMPParallelLoopTrans()

-    # Apply it to the loop schedule of the selected invoke
+        # Apply it to the first loop in the schedule
-    new_schedule,memento = ol.apply(schedule.children[0])
+        new_schedule, memento = ol.apply(schedule.children[0])

+	# Transform the associated kernel
+	from psyclone import claw
+	kern = schedule.children[0].children[0]
+	kernel_list = [kern.name]
+	claw_script = "some jython file"
+        claw.trans(kernel_list, kernel_search_path, claw_script, out_dir)

+        return psy